johnny-mnemonica/hello-world/src/about.md

 &nbsp;

-Despite the extremely depressing poem on my petpage, I have fond memories of long summer days spent indoors teaching myself HTML/CSS via [Lissa Explains it All.](https://www.lissaexplains.com/) Looking back, it was a fun time to be a kid on the internet (if you avoided all the really, really bad stuff.)
+Despite the extremely emo poetry on my petpage, I do have fond memories of long summer days spent indoors teaching myself HTML/CSS via [Lissa Explains it All.](https://www.lissaexplains.com/) Looking back, it was a fun time to be a kid on the internet (if you avoided all the really, really bad stuff.)

 &nbsp;